Queer Sexuality and Identity in the Qur'an and Hadith

 Homosexual activity by homosexuals (eunuchs) is not spoken of in the Qur'an, which mentions only the unjust homosexual rape perpetrated by straight men against other straight men.
 Besides the Lut story, sexual exploitation of straight males is also alluded to in the assurance that the prophet Joseph's slaveholders "abstained from him" (12:20: وَكَانُوْا فِيهِ مِنَ الزَّاهِدِيْنَ).

-As for whom(ever) plays with a boy: if he caused him to enter him, then he shall not marry his mother.
+As for whom(ever) plays with a boy: if he inserted it into him, then he shall not marry his mother.

 Arabic: فِيمَنْ يَلْعَبُ بالصَّبِي: إنْ أدْخَلَهُ فِيهِ فَلا يَتَزَوَّجَنَّ أُمَّهُ